 - 3. Provided for vocational training. - 4.
 An Educational Service, including those listed below, are not considered clinically appropriate unless required BECAUSE OF a new medical or behavioral condition or a change from baseline in a previous condition.
 Educational services that can be received within a school system are NOT considered clinically appropriate.
-Examples of services that are not covered include: - Training in the activities of daily living; and - · Instruction in scholastic skills such as reading and writing; and - · Preparation for an occupation, or treatment of learning disabilities for academic underachievement. - 5.
-Experimental or Investigational Generally, experimental or investigational refers to the medical use of a service or supply still under study and the service or supply is not yet recognized throughout the Physician's profession in the United States as safe or effective for diagnosis and treatment of the illness or injury.
+Examples of services that are not covered include: - Training in the activities of daily living; and - · Instruction in scholastic skills such as reading and writing; and - Preparation for an occupation, or treatment of learning disabilities for academic underachievement. - 5.
+Determined to be Experimental or Investigational (E/I) which are drugs, devices, medical treatment, or medical procedures that are not considered to be a standard of practice in this healthcare market for a particular diagnosis.
+These may be under study and not yet recognized throughout the physician's profession in the United States as safe or effective for diagnosis and/ or treatment of the illness or injury.
 This includes, but is not limited to: clinical trials, all treatment protocols based upon or similar to those used in clinical trials, and drugs approved by the Federal Food and Drug Administration that are being used for unrecognized indications.
-Experimental or investigational procedures are usually identified by those procedures that have no CPT code and are therefore coded into a "NOC not otherwise classified" category.
-These will require precertification for clinical appropriateness. - The Cleveland Clinic Health Benefit Program reserves the right for final determination of clinical appropriateness. - 6.
+E/I services may be considered excluded or ineligible for predetermination or require precertification.
+Contact the Aetna concierge, Medical or Pharmacy Management team for more information. - 6.
 Cosmetic in nature.
 Services that are obtained related to dermatology or plastic surgery visits may require prior approval and/ or may be considered cosmetic in nature and are not a covered benefit.
 Contact Medical Management for more information.